TylerCovington/GreenBot/README.md

 [data.georgia.org/parks](https://data.georgia.org/parks)

+The Iframe in the page above uses: https://github.com/MishUshakov/dialogflow-web<br>
+Note: Avoid "npm init", use "npm install" instead.<br>
+We are waiting for DialogFlow 2.0 version from MishUshakov

 <b>Projects:</b>

 1. Automate pulling available bike-share locations from [Coord.co](https://Coord.co) API.
 Discuss ways to use docks and existing bike racks with dockless bikes and scooters.